 Cañon City, Colorado

-Nothing against Denver, it’s a lovely city, but Cañon City is the place to be for an affordable family destination in Colorado.
-About two hours from Mile High City, it is home to a plethora of outdoor adventures and stunning sights.
-Check out the gorgeous Royal Gorge railway, go skydiving, and take a horseback ride through the orange rocks of Garden of the Gods.
-What will make this Colorado destination even more special is booking an impeccable Royal Gorge Cabin as your palatial retreat instead of roughing it while in the Wild West.
-Not only will you enjoy all the creature comforts of home, but the location is also central to everything in this rugged outdoor paradise, including whitewater-rafting trips that depart from right across the street.
+Why you’ll love it: Denver is a lovely city, but Cañon City is the place to be for affordable family vacations in Colorado.
+About two hours from the Mile High City, it’s home to a plethora of outdoor adventures and stunning sights.
+Check out the gorgeous Royal Gorge railway (a 1950s-era train), go skydiving and take a horseback ride through the orange rocks of the Garden of the Gods.

 Marius Gomes/Getty Images

-When in Ottawa, splurge on a stay at the glamorous Fairmount Chateau Laurier.
+Where to stay: You’ll be saving so much money doing inexpensive things in Ottawa, you may consider splurging on a stay at the glamorous Fairmount Chateau Laurier.
 It’s one of the prettiest hotels in North America, and it will make your kids feel like princes and princesses.
-They may even be inspired to learn a little French while they’re playing royalty!
+They may even be inspired to learn a little French while they’re playing royalty.